Libraries & toolchains

 Prebuilt kernels

-You can compile DeepSpeed on Adastra using the commands below.
+You can compile DeepSpeed on Adastra using the script below.

 #!/bin/bash